planetlambert/turing/GUIDE.md

 > Once it is granted that computable numbers are all "computable", several other propositions of the same character follow.
 In particular, it follows that, if there is a general process for determining whether a formula of the Hilbert function calculus is provable, then the determination can be carried out by a machine.

-Here he is simply saying that if the answer to Hilbert's decision problem is `yes` (that there is an algorithm that can decide if a logic statement is **provable** from a set of axioms, for every possible statement), then he will be able to construct a machine that carries out this decision process.
+Here he is simply saying that if the answer to Hilbert's decision problem is `yes` (that there is an algorithm that can decide if a logic statement is **provable** from a set of axioms, for every possible statement), then it should be possible to construct a machine that carries out this decision process.

 ### Argument `a` - A direct appeal to intuition

 The first of Turing's arguments should be easy for the modern reader to understand.
-Turing is essentially convincing the reader that his machines are "[Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness)" (a term Turing did not have access to at the time).
+Turing is essentially convincing the reader that his machines are "[Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness)" (a term that Turing obviously did not have access to at the time).
 For us, it is a long-established fact that there is nothing "special" happening in the human brain (there is nothing in the brain that is not replicatable by a machine that is powerful enough).

 In Turing's time this was not the case, and he went into painstaking detail about why this intuitively true.
 This argument in its entirety is quite readable, so I won't add anything else here except that when Turing mentions "computer" he is referring to a human performing computations.